 MORE DETAILS ABOUT ME:

-When I’m not working I like to play and watch basketball, play video games, practice Ninjutsu, read widely and think.
+When I’m not working I like to play and watch basketball and UFC, play video games, practice Ninjutsu, read widely and think.

 “I can accept failure but I can’t accept not trying” – Michael Jordan

 Like every entrepreneur I’ve had my ups and downs and have failed quite a few times, but have no problem celebrating my failures:

 - A few years ago I founded an ecommerce company, BCNow, with a couple of friends.
 We created a couple of ecommerce stores that never became anything worthwhile.
 I learned a lot here!

 - I joined a friend of mine in her celebrity baby clothing startup, Tuni&G, where I wore both the CTO and CMO hats for two years.
 The company had to be shut down in the middle of the recession.
 This was a crazy time because our brand was on every celebrity magazine and made it into both Nordstrom and Bloomingdale’s, with no marketing budget whatsoever.
 All word of mouth.